UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/11doc.md

 11. Recording a path

 a.
 The algorithm assumes we will be driving in a continuous connected path such that the start and end are the same.
 You can adjust the space between recorded waypoints by editing the PATH_MIN_DIST value in myconfig.py You can change the name and location of the saved file by editing the PATH_FILENAME value.

 b.
 Enter User driving mode using either the web controller or a game controller.

 c.
 Move the car to the desired starting point

 d.
 Erase the path in memory (which will also reset the origin).

 Note:  Make sure to reset the origin!!!
 If you didn't need to erase the path in memory you can just go ahead with toggling recording

 e.
 Toggle recording on.

 f.
 Drive the car manually around the track until you reach the desired starting point again.

 g.
 Toggle recording off.

 h.
 If desired, save the path.

 13. Following a path

 a.
 Enter User driving mode using either the web controller or a game controller.

 b.
-Move the car to the desired starting point - make sure it's the same one from when you recorded the path
+Move the car to the desired starting point - make sure it's the
+        same one from when you recorded the path

 c.
-Reset the origin (be careful; don\'t erase the path, just reset the origin).
+Reset the origin (be careful; don\'t erase the path, just reset
+        the origin).

 d.
 Load the path

 e.
 Enter Autosteering or Autopilot driving mode.
 This is normally done by pressing the start button either once or twice If you are in Autosteering mode you will need to manually provide throttle for the car to move.
 If you are in Autopilot mode the car should drive itself completely.

 14. Configuring Path Follow Parameters

  a.
 So the algorithm uses the cross-track error between a desired line and the vehicle's measured position to decide how much and which way to steer.
 But the path we recorded is not a simple line; it is a lot of points that is typically some kind of circuit.
 As described above, we use the vehicle's current position to choose a short segment of the path that we use as our desired track.
 That short segment is recalculated every time we get a new measured car position.
 There are a few configuration parameters that determine exactly which two points on the path that we use to calculate the desired track line.

 i.
 PATH_SEARCH_LENGTH = None # number of points to search for closest point, None to search entire path

 ii.
-PATH_LOOK_AHEAD = 1 # number of points ahead of the closest
-            point to include in cte track
+PATH_LOOK_AHEAD = 1 # number of points ahead of the closest point to include in cte track

 iii.
-PATH_LOOK_BEHIND = 1 # number of points behind the closest
-             point to include in cte track
+PATH_LOOK_BEHIND = 1 # number of points behind the closest point to include in cte track

 b.
 Generally, if you are driving very fast you might want the look ahead to be larger than if driving slowly so that your steering can anticipate upcoming curves.
 Increasing the length of the resulting track line, by increasing the look behind and/or look ahead, also acts as a noise filter; it smooths out the track.
 This reduces the amount of jitter in the controller.
-However, this must be balanced with the true curves in the path; longer track segments effectively \'flatten\' curves and so can result in understeer; not steering enough when on a curve.
+However, this must be balanced with the true curves in the path; longer track segments effectively 'flatten' curves and so can result in understeer; not steering enough when on a curve.

 15. Determining PID Coefficients

 a.
 The PID coefficients are the most important (and time consuming) parameters to configure.
 If they are not correct for your car then it will not follow the path.
 The coefficients can be changed by editing their values in the myconfig.py file.

 b.
 PID_P is the proportional coefficient; it is multiplied with the cross-track error.
 This is the most important parameter; it contributes the most to the output steering value and in some cases may be all that is needed to follow the line.
 If this is too small then car will not turn enough when it reaches a curve.
 If this to too large then it will over-react to small changes in the path and may start turning in circles; especially when it gets to a curve.

 c.
 PID_D is the differential coefficient; it is multiplied with the change in the cross-track error.
 This parameter can be useful in reducing oscillations and overshoot.

 d.
 PID_I is the integral coefficient; it is multiplied with the total accumulated cross-track error.
 This may be useful in reducing offsets caused by accumulated error; such as if one wheel is slightly smaller in diameter than another.

 e.
 Determining PID Coefficients can be difficult.
 One approach is:

 i.
 First determine the P coefficient.

 ii. zero out the D and the I coefficients.

 iii.
-Use a kind of \'binary\' search to find a value where the vehicle will roughly follow a recorded straight line;
+Use a kind of 'binary' search to find a value where the vehicle will roughly follow a recorded straight line;
  probably oscillating around it.
 It will be weaving

 iv.
 Next find a D coefficient that reduces the weaving (oscillations) on a straight line.
 Then record a path with a tight turn.
 Find a D coefficient that reduces the overshoot when turning.

 v.
 You may not even need the I value.
 If the car becomes unstable after driving for a while then you may want to start to set this value.
 It will likely be much smaller than the other values.

 vi.
 Be patient.
 Start with a reasonably slow speed.
-Change one thing at a time and test the change; don\'t make many changes at once.
+Change one thing at a time and test the change; don't make many changes at once.
 Write down what is working.

 vii.
 Once you have a stable PID controller, then you can figure out just how fast you can go with it before autopilot becomes unstable.
 If you want to go faster then set the desired speed and start tweaking the values again using the method suggested above.